 - 1. Center "NORTH AMERICAN WETLANDS CONSERVATION ACT PROPOSAL SUMMARY" in all capital letters at the top of the page and center the project title and state with initial capital letters beneath it.
+Do not use private landowner names in title.
 If the proposal is a phase of an earlier funded proposal, use the title of the earlier proposal with an appropriate Roman numeral denoting the phase number. - 2.
 All other information is left justified, without indentation, except for financial totals on the right side of the page, which are right justified. - 3.
-Type the header for each paragraph category in all capital letters (e.g., COUNTY(IES), STATE(S), CONGRESSIONAL DISTRICT(S); JOINT VENTURE(S); BIRD CONSERVATION REGION(S); GRANT AMOUNT; MATCHING PARTNERS; etc.). - Note: If the project area includes the entirety of a state, please list the state and indicate "statewide" instead of listing all counties within that state. - Joint Venture(s): Identify the Migratory Bird Joint Venture area(s) by visiting the USFWS JV Directory website or download the JV GIS shapefile. - BCR(s): Identify the Bird Conservation Region BCR(s).
+Type the header for each paragraph category in all capital letters (e.g., COUNTY(IES), STATE(S), CONGRESSIONAL DISTRICT(S); JOINT VENTURE(S); BIRD CONSERVATION REGION(S); GRANT AMOUNT; MATCHING PARTNERS; etc.). - Note: If the project area includes the entirety of a state and there are to be determined (TBD) tracts in the proposal, please list the state and indicate "statewide" instead of listing all counties within that state.
+If the project area includes the entirety of a state but all tract locations are known, then provide the list of counties that the tracts are located in. - Joint Venture(s): Identify the Migratory Bird Joint Venture area(s) by visiting the USFWS JV Directory website or download the JV GIS shapefile. - BCR(s): Identify the Bird Conservation Region BCR(s).
 Visit https://nabci-us.org/resources/bird-conservation-regions-map/ or download the BCR GIS shapefile. - 4.
 Using the prescribed format shown in the example, provide the requested information for each category.
 However, do not include categories shown in the example if no information for that category exists.
 For instance, if there is no proposed restoration work, do not include a "Restored" line in the "ACTIVITIES, COSTS AND ACRES" section. - 5.
 Enter the total grant amount on the right side of the page, right justified, on the same line as the header "GRANT AMOUNT."
 Under "Grant Amount", type "Allocation:" Enter the allocation amount after the Grantee organization name.
 Enter the total for MATCHING PARTNERS, and the total for ACTIVITIES, COSTS AND ACRES each on the same line as their respective headers, in alignment with the total grant amount.